Saraswati veena: Religious associations within Hinduism

-The patron Hindu Goddess of learning and the arts, Saraswati, is often depicted seated upon a swan playing a veena.
-Lord Shiva is also depicted playing or holding a vina in His form called "Vinadhara," which means "bearer of the vina."
-Also, the great Hindu sage Narada was known as a veena maestro. and refers to 19 different kinds of Veena in Sangita Makarandha.
+The Hindu goddess of learning and the arts, Saraswati, is often depicted playing a veena.
+The god Shiva is also depicted playing or holding a vina in his form called "Vinadhara," which means "bearer of the vina."
+The sage Narada is known as a veena maestro, and refers to 19 different kinds of Veena in Sangita Makarandha.

-Ravana, the antagonist of the Ramayana, who is also a great scholar, a capable ruler and a devoted follower of Shiva, was also a versatile veena player.
+Ravana, the antagonist of the epic Ramayana, is described as a versatile veena player.
 Scholars hold that as Saraswati is the goddess of learning, the most evolved string instrument in a given age was placed in her hands by contemporary artistes.

 References in ancient texts and literature

-The Ramayana, the Bhagavata, the Puranas and Bharata Muni's Natya Shastra all contain references to the Veena, as well as the Sutra and the Aranyaka.
-The Vedic sage Yajnavalkya speaks of the greatness of the Veena in the following verse: "One who is skilled in Veena play, one who is an expert in the varieties of srutis (quarter tones) and one who is proficient in tala (rhythm) attain salvation without effort."
+The Ramayana, the Puranas and Bharata Muni's Natya Shastra all contain references to the veena, as well as the Sutra and the Aranyaka.
+The Vedic sage Yajnavalkya speaks of the greatness of the veena in the following verse: "One who is skilled in Veena play, one who is an expert in the varieties of srutis (quarter tones) and one who is proficient in tala (rhythm) attain salvation without effort."

 Many references to the veena are made in old Sanskrit and Tamil literature, such as Lalita Sahasranama, Adi Shankara's Soundarya Lahari, poet Kalidasa's epic Sanskrit poem Kumarasambhava and Shyamala Dandakam, and Tamil Thevarams and the Thiruvasagam to name a few.
 Examples include "veena venu mridanga vAdhya rasikAm" in Meenakshi Pancharathnam, "mAsil veeNaiyum mAlai madhiyamum" Thevaram by Appar.
 Veena or the Hindu goddesses playing the veena i.e. Saraswathi and Shakti have also been referred to as kachchapi (in the Lalitha Sahasranama for example) or vipanchi (in the Soundarya Lahari) in Sanskrit texts.
 Musical compositions like Tyagaraja's Mokshamugaladha contain philosophies about the spiritual aspects of the veena.